-No party to an HCA may use an HCA Waiver to waive individual provisions of an Formatted: Left, Indent: First line: 0" (c) An HCA Waiver may be submitted relative to an application for licensure or an application for renewal of licensure.
-A Host Community and an Applicant or Marijuana Establishment may submit an HCA Waiver after both parties have Formatted: Underline Formatted: Left Formatted executed an HCA.
-Formatted Acceptance of an HCA Waiver is limited to the specific application or license number(s) stated in the HCA Waiver request.
-Formatted (e) The Commission shall determine whether an HCA Waiver complies with this Formatted Formatted (f) An HCA Waiver that sets an expiration date or any conditions is deemed Formatted noncompliant.
-Formatted
+- (a) A Host Community may waive the regulatory requirement to have a compliant HCA by submitting an HCA Waiver to the Commission that complies with this subsection - (b) An HCA Waiver constitutes a total relinquishment of the requirement that an Applicant or Marijuana Establishment enter into an HCA with a Host Community.
+No party to an HCA may use an HCA Waiver to waive individual provisions of an HCA. - (c) An HCA Waiver may be submitted relative to an application for licensure or an application for renewal of licensure.
+A Host Community and an Applicant or Marijuana Establishment may submit an HCA Waiver after both parties have executed an HCA. - (d) Acceptance of an HCA Waiver is limited to the specific application or license number(s) stated in the HCA Waiver request. - (e) The Commission shall determine whether an HCA Waiver complies with this subsection. - An HCA Waiver that sets an expiration date or any conditions is deemed (f) noncompliant.